BOUTIQUE

 AMA RECOMMENDS

-The alpaca fur needs to be washed very little
+The alpaca fur needs very little

 BABY ALPACA